top of page

 • Prince George's County.
 The Prince George's County Code prohibits age discrimination in the workplace by employers with at least 1 employee.

-How do I sue for Age Discrimination?
+How do I sue for age discrimination?

 Suing for age discrimination in the workplace in Maryland requires you to comply with strict deadlines.
 A skilled Maryland age discrimination lawyer will help you file the necessary complaints and keep track of the relevant deadlines.